 - All-purpose flour: Using all-purpose flour gives you a soft, fluffy bread.
 If you were to use bread flour, your bread would be more crusty.

-- Spices: You'll need cinnamon, nutmeg, ginger and cloves to give this pumpkin bread a quintessential fall flavor.
+- Spices: You'll need ground cinnamon, nutmeg, ginger and cloves to give this pumpkin bread a quintessential fall flavor.

-- Non-dairy milk: I use almond milk to make the vanilla glaze, but you can use any unflavored non-dairy (or dairy) milk.
+- Non-dairy milk: I use almond milk to make the vanilla glaze, but you can use any unflavored non-dairy (or regular dairy) milk.

 See full recipe below for detailed directions.